Cylinders in weak del Pezzo fibrations: Proof of Theorem

-Suppose on the contrary that $S$ contains an $\bA^1_k$-cylinder, say $U \simeq \bA ^1_k \times Z$, where $Z$ is a smooth affine curve defined over $k$.
-The closures in $S$ of fibers of the projection $pr_{Z}: U \simeq Z \times \bA_k^1 \to Z$ yields a linear system, say $\sL$, on $S$. \begin{claim} The base locus $\Bs (\sL )$ consists of only one point, which is $k$-rational. \end{claim} \begin{proof} Assume that $\Bs (\sL)$ is base point free.
-Thus, the projection $pr_{Z}: U \simeq Z \times \bA_k^1 \to Z$ yields a morphism $\pi : S \to Z$ over $k$.
-By construction, $\pi$ is a Mori conic bundle of $S$ (see Lemma \ref{MCBs} or Remark \ref{MCBs(2)}), moreover, $\pi$ admits a section, which is contained $S \backslash U$, defined over $k$.
-It is a contradiction to Lemma \ref{bdl}(3).
-Therefore $\Bs (\sL )$ is not base point free.
-By similar argument as Lemma \ref{lem4-1(2)}, we see that $\Bs (\sL )$ consists of only one $k$-rational point. \end{proof} Let us denote by $p$ the base point of the linear system $\sL$.
+which is a contradiction to (\ref{Corti(2)}). \end{proof} Suppose on the contrary that $S$ contains an $\bA^1_k$-cylinder, say $U \simeq \bA ^1_k \times Z$, where $Z$ is a smooth affine curve defined over $k$.
+The closures in $S$ of fibers of the projection $pr_{Z}: U \simeq Z \times \bA_k^1 \to Z$ yields a linear system, say $\fl$, on $S$. \begin{claim} The base locus $\Bs (\fl )$ consists of only one $k$-rational point. \end{claim} \begin{proof} Let $\Phi _{\fl}: S \dashrightarrow \overline{Z}$ be the rational map associated with $\fl$, where $\overline{Z}$ is the smooth projective model of $Z$.
+Assume that $\Bs (\fl )$ is base point-free.
+Then $\Phi _{\fl}$ is a morphism, in particular, it is a Mori conic bundle, which admits a section defined over $k$ and is contained in $S \backslash U$, by Lemma \ref{MCB}.
+However, this is a contradiction to Lemma \ref{bdl}(3).
+Thus, $\Bs (\fl )$ is not base point-free.
+By the similar argument as Lemma \ref{lem4-1(2)}, we see that $\Bs (\fl )$ consists of only one $k$-rational point. \end{proof} Let us denote by $p$ the base point of the linear system $\fl$.
 Recall that $S$ is endowed with a structure of a Mori conic bundle $\pi: S \to B$ over a geometrically rational curve $B$ defined over $k$.
-Since $p$ is $k$-rational by Claim \ref{basepoint}, so is its image via $\pi$.
-In particular, $B$ is isomorphic to $\bP_k^1$.
-By similar argument, since $Z$ is contained a projective line $\bP ^1_k$ on $k$, $\sL$ is a linear pencil on $S$.
+Since $p$ is $k$-rational by Claim \ref{basepoint}, so is its image via $\pi$, in particular, $B$ is isomorphic to $\bP_k^1$.
+Since $Z$ is contained in a projective line $\bP ^1_k$ on $k$ by the similar argument, $\fl$ is a linear pencil on $S$.
 Moreover, we can easily to see $\Pic (S)_{\bQ} = \bQ [-K_S] \oplus \bQ [F]$, where $F$ is a general fiber of $\pi$, which passes through $p$.
-In particular, $\sL$ is $\bQ$-linearly equivalent to $a(-K_S)+bF$ for some rational numbers $a, b$. \begin{proof}[Proof of Proposition \ref{prop}(3)] In this proof, we will consider whether $-K_S$ is ample or not as follows.
+In particular, $\fl$ is $\bQ$-linearly equivalent to $a(-K_S)+bF$ for some rational numbers $a$ and $b$. \begin{proof}[Proof of Proposition \ref{prop}(3)] In this proof, we will consider whether $-K_S$ is ample or not as follows.